Editing, Proof-reading and Feedback Service

 Feedback: £1 per page.

 Editing: £2 per page.

 Typing: £9 per hour (printed) or £12 per hour (handwritten).

-Prices are charged per thousand words or part thereof.
+Prices are charged per page or part thereof.

 I can also help with the layout of work for PDF submission for self-publishing.
 Prices on application.